fanfare/disablegooglelens/CHROME.md

 ### Post-installation

-Once installed, you may want to remove the unnecessary "Search image with Google Lens" context menu item.
+Once the extension has been installed, you may want to remove the old/redundant "Search image with Google Lens" context menu item.
 Here's how you can do that:

 - go to the URL: `chrome://settings/searchEngines`
 - click the `Add` button